 All of the obligations under the Amended Senior Credit Facility are unconditionally guaranteed by each of GEO's existing material domestic subsidiaries.
-The Amended Senior Credit Facility and the related guarantees are secured by substantially all of GEO's present and future tangible and intangible assets and all present and future tangible and intangible assets of each guarantor, including but not limited to (i) a first-priority pledge of all of the outstanding capital stock owned by GEO and each guarantor, and (ii) perfected firstpriority security interests in all of GEO's present and future tangible and intangible assets and the present and future tangible and intangible assets of each guarantor.
+The Amended Senior Credit Facility and the related guarantees are secured by substantially all of GEO's present and future tangible and intangible assets and all present and future tangible and intangible assets of each guarantor, including but not limited to (i) a first-priority pledge of all of the outstanding capital stock owned by GEO and each guarantor, and (ii) perfected first-priority security interests in all of GEO's present and future tangible and intangible assets of each guarantor.